lightmotive/ls-rb101-lesson2/loan_calculator/PEDAC.md

     GET input as string
     CONVERT input to numeric
       CALL numeric conversion function with input
-    CALL validate_numeric with numeric and require... options RETURN numeric
+    CALL numeric_validate with numeric and require... options RETURN numeric
   EXCEPTION
     WHEN NumericInvalidError